 If you'd like to study in Canada, and you don't come from a predominantly English-speaking country, chances are you'll have to write an English language proficiency test.
 Two of the most popular around the world are IELTS and TOEFL.
-But what are these tests, and how do they differ?
+But what is the difference between IELTS and TOEFL?

 The International English Language Testing System (IELTS) tests your capacity to read, write, listen to, and speak English.
 Though IELTS is based in the United Kingdom, you can use either British or American spellings.
 There are two main strands of IELTS:

 - This strand is for those studying at the college or university level in an English-speaking country, or pursuing a professional career in fields like engineering and healthcare.

 - This is primarily for students at the high school level or lower, as well as people migrating to work in an English-speaking country.

 The Academic track is more valuable if you're coming to Canada for post-secondary education.
 It includes more graphs, diagrams, and illustrations than the General test, but it still has an emphasis on real-world communication skills.
 If you're in doubt over which track you should choose, the safe bet is Academic.

 Listening, reading, and writing are all done on the same day, as part of the same testing session, with no breaks.
 The speaking portion can be done up to a week before or after the rest of your test, and consists of a recorded 11-14 minute interview with an examiner, where you'll take part in a spoken conversation.
 The entire test is complete in under three hours.

 IELTS uses a band system from 1 to 9, with separate scores across the four sections averaged to give your final score.
 Your overall result will be rounded to the nearest half-band.

 Bonus: Our friends at the British Council have prepared their 8 Top IELTS Tips to help you with the test.